 Trusted, Proven Education Programs from NASP

-With programs available for both juvenile and adult offenders, the C. A. Partnership Program's educational materials examine a variety of scenarios that lead people to shoplift to help shoplifters determine their own reasons for their actions.
-Participants use that knowledge to plan how they will avoid shoplifting if that situation arises again in the future.
+With programs available for both juvenile and adult offenders, the C. A. Partnership Program's educational materials examine a variety of scenarios that lead people to shoplift and help offenders determine their own reasons for their actions.
+Participants use that knowledge to plan how they will avoid offending if that situation arises again in the future.

-Through NASP, the C. A. Partnership Program also offers access to counseling services and anonymous support groups, providing the most extensive access to help shoplifters remain positive citizens within their communities.
+Through NASP, the C. A. Partnership Program also offers access to counseling services and anonymous support groups, providing the most extensive access to help offenders remain positive citizens within their communities.

-NASP has been helping shoplifters become positive citizens within their communities since 1977.
+NASP has been helping offenders become positive citizens within their communities since 1977.
 Contact NASP to learn more today.